-The participant must sign a five-year Contract of Participation, which states all the agreed upon terms between the participant and the Housing Authority (HA).
+The participant (including FUP Foster Care Youth) must sign a five-year Contract of Participation, which states all the agreed upon terms between the participant and the Housing Authority (HA).
 Participants are expected to complete their goals within five years, though the Contract of Participation may be extended up to two years for good cause.
 To qualify for an extension, the participant must make the request in writing and include justification for the need for additional time.
 Contract extensions will be evaluated on a case by case basis.
+Program participants with a FUP Youth Voucher who sign a FSS Contract of Participation (Form HUD-52650) prior to the expiration (18 month time limit from initial voucher issue date) of their FUP Youth Voucher will be afforded the full length of the FSS Contract of Participation without regard to the amount of time remaining on their original 18 month time limit and will maintain their housing assistance for a period not exceeding the length of the FSS Contract of Participation.
+The requirements of compliance and consequences for not complying with the terms and conditions of the FSS Contract of Participation are reviewed with the FUP Youth at the time the FSS Contract of Participation is signed.